dannyvankooten/wp-plugin-profiler/readme.txt

 = Development of Plugin Profiler =

-Bug reports (and Pull Requests) for [Plugin Profiler are welcomed on GitHub](https://github.com/dannyvankooten/wp-plugin-profiler).
+Bug reports (and pull requests) for [Plugin Profiler are welcomed on GitHub](https://github.com/dannyvankooten/wp-plugin-profiler).
 Please note that GitHub is _not_ a support forum.

 **More information**